calliope-project/ec_modules/docs/development_guide/module.md

 - The configuration in `config/default.yaml` will _always_ be overriden by users.
 This makes documentation quite important, as `default.yaml` configuration is just a suggestion!
 - Both module developers and users must use our standard profile in `workflow/profiles/default/config.yaml`.
 Otherwise, wrappers and `conda` won't work as intended.

+## Configuration

+We generally allow developers to setup their configuration file in the most intuitive way.
+However, we do have some important guidelines:

+1. **User configuration** are all settings that can be modified by users.
+    - A default example should be placed here:

+        `modules/your_module/config/default.yaml`.

+    - All user-defined file inputs should be under the `resources:` key.
+    - There should be an option to download "default" resources from a remote repository under the `resources["download"]` key.
+    Setting this to `false` should de-activate the download rule.

+        ??? example "`resources:` in a hydropower module:"

+            In this case, a module expects two files: a file with polygon shapes, and a dataset with powerplant data.
+            In order to use these files instead of the 'default' downloads, users must set `downloads: false`.
+            This should lead to a failure if users did not provide the expected file.

+            ```yaml
+            # Requested files should be placed under this key
+            resources:
+                download: false
+                shapes_file: "resources/shapes_spain.geojson"
+                powerplants_file: "resources/powerplants.csv"
+            # Any other configuration is up to the developer
+            first_year: 2016
+            final_year: 2016
+            hydro_power_database:
+                version: "v10"
+            HydroBASINS_database:
+                level: "07"
+            ```

+            The module should deactivate the download like so.

+            ```python
+            if config["resources"]["download"]:

+                rule download_shapes:
+                    message: "Download default spatial zones."
+                    params:
+                        url = internal["shapes_url"],
+                    output:
+                        shapefile = "resources/shapes.geojson"
+                    conda: "./envs/shell.yaml"
+                    shell: "curl -sSLo {output} '{params.url}'"
+            ```

+2. **Internal configuration** is for settings that should be protected to ensure your module works as intended.
+This could be databases, mappings, static parametrisation, etc.
+    - This type of configuration should be placed here:

+        `modules/your_module/workflow/internal/internal_config.yaml`

+    - To ensure this is loaded properly, you must follow our [modularity guidelines](#ensuring-modularity).

+        ??? example "Loading internal configuration"

+            ```python
+            with open(workflow.source_path("resources/internal_config.yaml"), "r") as f:
+            internal = yaml.safe_load(f)
+            ```

 ## Documentation